LeeDavid87/BYU-Example-AWS/README.md

 ### This is my first program I have ever written in Python.
 Everything done in this program was learned from the time the email was sent until now

-Install the following if you do not already have them installed Flask and boto
+Install the following if you do not already have them installed:

+Flask and boto

 Example: